Learn how to make this skin soothing lotion – it’s perfect for smoothing over rough, dry, or flaky skin!

 A quick note, before we get into directions and details:

 The links to Mountain Rose Herbs in this article are affiliate links.
 If you click on one and make a purchase, I’ll earn a small commission for sending a customer their way.
-This doesn’t cost you anything extra, but does help support my blog and lets me keep doing what I do.
+This doesn’t cost you anything extra.
 Thank you! :)

 Emulsifying Wax vs Beeswax